concur/developer.concur.com/src/api-reference/user/index.markdown

 ## <a name="createUser"></a>Create or update a user's account information

 **NOTE: The success rate of using this API to *fully* create users is highly variable.
-The developer or customer should expect to do follow-up work to the user profiles in order for the Users profiles to be 100% compelte.
+The developer or customer should expect to do follow-up work to the user profiles in order for the Users profiles to be 100% complete.
 At this time, the variability of a User from one customer to the next stems from the products the customer purchased and the customers' configuration choices within the products.
 Therefore, manual edits or updates via a file import are likely required to complete the User profile.
 Future releases will address these topics.
 De-provisioning a User 100% is supported.**

 Updates one or more users.
 The batch can contain up to 500 users.
 (Creating Users is not fully supported at this time)